azuline/repertoire/docs/hacking/frontend/index.rst

 This section contains the documentation for the frontend source code.
 This page goes over the frontend stack and the organization of the frontend.

-The frontend is written in Typescript and uses the React framework.
-For styles, it uses the Tailwind utility CSS framework.
+The frontend is written in Typescript with the React framework.
+For styles, we use the Tailwind utility CSS framework.
+We use Snowpack as our build tool.

 The frontend is laid out as follows: